-Fill up remaining space in bottle with Olive Oil or Sweet Almond Oil
+Fill up remaining space in the bottle with Olive Oil or Sweet Almond Oil

-By using an oil base for your bug-off spray, you preserve the essential oils, you make the repellent water proof, and you avoid rancidity.
+By using an oil base for your herbal mosquito repellent, you preserve the essential oils, you make the repellent waterproof, and you avoid rancidity.

 Tropical Traditions now carries organic, steam distilled essential oils.